razorback16/morph-mcp/README.md

 ## Features

 - Edit files using natural language instructions
-- Powered by Morph's `morph-v3-large` model
+- Powered by Morph's LLM (configurable model)
 - Automatic backup creation before edits
 - Graceful error handling for file I/O and API errors
 - MCP-compatible for use with AI IDEs